gabrielnardes/pipebling/README.md

 ### 7. Pipedrive deal custom field

 You will be adding a custom field called `Buy order made`.
-It tells if a deal was already transformed into a order at Bling, so every time we import the deals in our application, the deals already ordered at Bling won't be imported.
+It tells if a deal was already transformed into a order at Bling, so every time we import the deals in our application, the deals already ordered at Bling won't be imported again.
 Create a deal with at least a `Organization` and a `product`, and do the following steps:

 <img src="img/buyorderstatus-config.png" width="50%"/>